The Best Macaron Recipe

 ♥ Set out egg whites about 20 min. ahead of making macarons to bring them back to room temperature

-2. Once the egg whites start leaving trails, add granulated sugar 1/3 at a time
+2. Once the beater starts leaving tracks in the egg whites and the foam bubbles have tightened up in size, add granulated sugar 1/3 at a time.

 7. If using parchment paper, dab a little bit of batter on the bottom of all four corners of the parchment paper.
 Use it as a “glue” to keep the paper attached to the tray while piping.
 Or use magnets to secure the paper onto the tray.
 Using the spatula, gently transfer the batter into the piping bag.
 Pipe the batter to the size of the circle on the template.